festino-mc-plugins/hodgepodge/README.md

   • Fix leashed.
   • Bosses
   • com.festp.Utils improvements (God object, which has 1,5k lines of code, but is this normal for Utils?)
+  • Replace russian comments with english.
+Add different language support to plugin.
+  • Each function must be able to be turned on/off.